SocketCluster/socketcluster/socketcluster-protocol.md

   cid: 1
 }
 ```

-`socketcluster-server` <=v14:
-- If `cid` was specified in the Handshake event, `socketcluster-server` will send back Handshake event response with matching `rid`.
-If `cid` was not specified, no Handshake event response will be sent.

-`socketcluster-server` >=v15:
-- Whether or not `cid` was specified in the Handshake event, `socketcluster-server` will always send back Handshake event response.
-If `cid` was specified in the Handshake event, Handshake event response will include matching `rid`.
-If `cid` was not specified, `rid` will be omitted.

 Depending on success of authentication process, Handshake event response may include different information.
 If provided `authToken` is valid and not expired, a SocketCluster client will receive Handshake event response with no `authError` property included.